Ekitji/siem/procmon/procmonsiemqueries.md

 > SetEndOfFileInformationFile is less noisy and give a good idea of when an app is resizing the file.

+> Make a table that show count of SetEndOfFileInformationFile for each file and you will have a clear picture on which files has most events.

 ## Potential Local Privilege Escalation - FileWrite Of .LOG files Events
 #### SUCCESS OF `Create File **.
 Check ACL, if you can delete, and if you can symlink and get LPE.
 Check Referens with Troopers19 File Operators pdf.
 ```